Great Hanoi Rat Massacre: First attempts to control the rat population

-An example of a dead rat.

 During the beginning of the campaign in April 1902, the Government-General of French Indochina hired professional Vietnamese rat-catchers, these would descend into the sewers to hunt the rats down, and be paid for each rat that they had eliminated.

 "One had to enter the dark and cramped sewer system, make one’s way through human waste in various forms of decay, and hunt down a relatively fierce wild animal which could be carrying fleas with the bubonic plague or other contagious diseases.
 This is not even to mention the probable existence of numerous other dangerous animals, such as snakes, spiders, and other creatures, that make this author’s skin crawl with anxiety."

 — Michael G. Vann at "The Cobra Effect: A New Freakonomics Radio Podcast".

 In the last week of April, it was reported that the rat-catchers had killed 7,985 rats, in early May, they started gaining more experience and the death toll was higher than 4,000 rats a day.
 By the end of May, the numbers were even higher.
 On 30 May alone, they reported having killed 15,041 rats.
 In June, daily kill counts topped 10,000, and on June 21, they reported having killed as many as 20,112 rats in a single day.
 The success of these professional rat-catchers immediately caused a reduction of deaths caused by diseases carried by the rodents.
 Despite the high number of rats killed being reported, the French realised that the professional pest control services weren't making a dent in the rat population as the rats could quickly reproduce, so they sought alternative measures to try and reduce the rat population in the city.